 With all of the traits we’ve seen January babies are said to possess, it’s no surprise that so many of them have gone on to occupy the big screen!
-Let’s look at some famous actors born during the first month of the year.
+Let’s look at some famous actors born in January.

 January 1st: Morris Chesman, Frank Langella, Verne Troyer, Sophie Okonedo

 January 2nd: Tia Carrere, Cuba Gooding Jr, Paz Vega, Dax Shepard, Kate Bosworth